Nik4053/KSP-AGuS-Automatic-Guidance-System/README.md

 <p>

 For more Information see the [wiki](https://github.com/Nik4053/KSP-KRPC-AGuS-Automatic-Guidance-System/wiki)
+## Overview
+The AGuS allows you to automaticly launch any given rocket into a desired Orbit.

+If you would rather like to create the maneuver nodes yourself you can use the "execute node" function of this software.

+The AGuS is still in development, so errors, bugs, or missing features are to excpect.
+If you have understanding of orbital dynamics, or want to help improve the code performance, readability, design, etc. your support will be more than welcome.

 ## Installation
  1. You need to install krpc into the ksp folder either manually or with ckan.
  2. Download and unzip the newest version of [AGuS](https://github.com/Nik4053/KSP-KRPC-AGuS-Automatic-Guidance-System/tree/master/user)
  3. Change the settings.ini inside the "settings" according to your needs.
 See the [wiki](https://github.com/Nik4053/KSP-KRPC-AGuS-Automatic-Guidance-System/wiki)
  4. Change and add missions inside the "settings/missions/" folder.
 See the [wiki](https://github.com/Nik4053/KSP-KRPC-AGuS-Automatic-Guidance-System/wiki)
+ 5. Start KSP and choose a vessel you want.
+ 6. Startup the Krpc server
- 5. If you are ready start the AGuS.jar file.
+ 5. Start the AGuS.jar file and hit connect.
-## Usage example
- -none-

 ## Development setup
  1. Get the [krpc-java-x.x.x.jar](http://forum.kerbalspaceprogram.com/index.php?/topic/62902-130-krpc-remote-procedure-call-server-v039-14th-june-2017/) + all dependencies (protobuf + javatuples)
- #####add link###2.
-Download the newest version of the AGuS library [here.](http://forum.kerbalspaceprogram.com/index.php?/topic/62902-130-krpc-remote-procedure-call-server-v039-14th-june-2017/) + all dependencies (protobuf + javatuples)
+ 2. Download the newest version of the AGuS library [here.](https://github.com/Nik4053/KSP-AGuS-Automatic-Guidance-System/tree/master/libs)
- 3. (optional) if you do not want to use this library, but rather want to change, improve and add content to it you can download the sourcecode from the src folder
+ 3. (optional) if you do not want to use this library, but rather want to change, improve and add content to it you can download the sourcecode from the src [folder](https://github.com/Nik4053/KSP-AGuS-Automatic-Guidance-System/tree/master/dev)
 ## Dependencies
 * krpc 2.8 and its dependencies